Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her sense of appreciation.

 - Gendo Ikari

 Asuka, on the other hand, bullies others.
-She deals with the baggage of her mother's suicide, which caused her to push herself to be the perfect genius child she brags about being to Shinji.
+She deals with the baggage of her mother's suicide, which caused her to push herself to try to be a perfect genius child.
 She torments Shinji because she despises weakness.
-When she has her own issues as a pilot, her self-esteem is utterly crushed, leaving her angry, but then catatonic and nearly suicidal herself.
-This is because her identity revolves around not only being an Eva pilot, but around doing that better than anyone else, so when she can't be the best, she lashes out at Rei and Shinji even more to make up for her own devastated self-esteem.
+When she has her own issues as a pilot, her self-esteem is crushed, leaving her angry, but then catatonic and nearly suicidal.
+This is because her identity revolves around not only being an Eva pilot, but also being better than anyone else.
+So when she can't be the best, she lashes out at Rei and Shinji, to make up for her own devastated self-esteem.

 She also sees herself as "soiled" and "impure" for having premarital diddly, something that is not seen as very taboo in the U.S. as much as it is in Japan.
-She also, as I said earlier, deals with the traumatic past of her father's death, her resulting scar a reminder of her survivor's guilt.
+She also deals with the traumatic past of her father's death, her resulting scar a reminder of her survivor's guilt.

-"If shortening my lifespan by a year would kill these guys, I'd do it..." - Tomoko Kuroki
+"If shortening my lifespan by a year would kill these guys, I'd do it..."

-But, for some reason, I liked watching it, because I could relate to the experiences, and also because it's refreshing to me to have a protagonist who is so realistic and human.
-(I talk about WataMote in this article.)
-Basically, I like WataMote because it's real-feeling.
-Even if she doesn't magically blossom overnight or get rescued by a cool boyfriend or sympathetic popular girl giving her a makeover, like would happen in so many cliche teen flicks, WataMote leaves the audience with hope that Tomoko is in a process of finding herself and becoming more mature.
+But, for some reason, I liked watching it.
+I could relate to the experiences on screen.
+It was also refreshing to me to have a protagonist who is so realistic and human.
+WataMote feels real.
+Tomoko doesn't magically blossom overnight, or get rescued by a cool boyfriend.
+A sympathetic popular girl doesn't give her a magical makeover, as would happen in cliche teen flicks.
+WataMote leaves the audience with hope that Tomoko is in a process of finding herself and becoming more mature.
 And that's really better for someone than any prom-night hair and makeup job.

 4. Kimi ni Todoke

 "There's no knowing how others are feeling unless you ask them."

 A bit cloyingly sweet for my tastes, Kimi ni Todoke is about how the kindness of a popular boy brings to life a waifish girl often mistaken for a ghost.
 Sawako resembles in name and appearance the girl from The Ring, Sadako.
-So, while not exactly bullied in an intense way that much, she has a lot of trouble making friends, fitting in, and expressing herself.
+So, while not exactly bullied in an intense way, she has a lot of trouble making friends and expressing herself.
+She is constantly misunderstood.
 She never intends to be scary, but people end up treating her like she is.